Just-Jojo/JojoCogs/ISSUES.md

 This issue is for asking for a feature you want in my cogs

 You can either request a feature in an existing cog or a new cog

-### Dev
-This one is for my dev branch.
-It's not really needed but it can help maybe